hellofresh/kangal/docs/README.md

 ### Adding a new load generator
 Kangal offers an opportunity to add different load generators as backends.
 Requirements to new load generators:
 1. Create a docker image that must contain an executable of a new load generator and all required scripts to run it.
+Docker image should exit once load test is finished and it should provide logs to stdout which will be used by Kangal Proxy API.
 2. Create a new backend resource definition in `/pkg/backends/new-backend`.
 The basic resource is a job that manages all the other resources and sets pods to the `finished` state when the test is over.